lh3/fermi-lite/README.md

 ## Introduction

-Fermi-lite is a standalone C *library* for assembling Illumina short reads in regions from 100bp to 10 million bp in size.
-Unlike mainstream *de novo* assemblers which try to achieve good contiguity, fermi-lite aims to retain heterozygous events at length.
-It can be used as a local reassembler for variant calling.
+Fermi-lite is a standalone C library as well as a command-line tool for assembling Illumina short reads in regions from 100bp to 10 million bp in size.
+It aims to retain heterozygous events at length and can be used as a local reassembler for calling sequence variants.

 Fermi-lite integrates the C source code of [bfc][bfc] for error correction, [ropebwt2][rb2] for FM-index construction and [fermi2][fm2] for overlap-based